Wolverhampton: Exhibitions

 As its wealth and influence grew, Wolverhampton both took part in notable exhibitions and hosted them.
 The Great Exhibition of 1851, at The Crystal Palace, had examples of locks, japanned ware, enamel ware and papier-mâché products all manufactured in Wolverhampton.

 Following successful exhibitions at Mechanics' Institutes in Manchester and many northern towns, Wolverhampton held an exhibition that was the brain child of George Wallis, an artist employed by the firm of Ryton and Walton.
 The exhibition was held in the Mechanics' Institute in Queen Street and showed fine art, furniture, and decorated trays, as well as a variety of ironwork, locks and steel toys.

 On 11 May 1869 The Earl Granville opened the Exhibition of Staffordshire Arts and Industry in a temporary building in the grounds of Molineux House.

 The largest and most ambitious exhibition was the Arts and Industrial Exhibition which took place in 1902.
 Although housing only one international pavilion, from Canada, the scope and scale of the exhibition mirrored all the advances in other exhibitions of its time.
-The exhibition site featured several halls housing machinery, industrial products, a concert hall, two bandstands, a restaurant, and a fun fair with thrill rides and a water chute.
-Its opening, by the Duke of Connaught, was received with hopeful enthusiasm, unfortunately not matched by the weather, which contributed to a £30,000 loss, equivalent to nearly £2M at today's value.
+The exhibition site featured several halls housing machinery, industrial products, a concert hall, two bandstands, a restaurant and a fun fair with thrill rides and a water chute.
+Its opening, by the Duke of Connaught, was received with hopeful enthusiasm, unfortunately not matched by the weather, which contributed to a £30,000 loss, equivalent to nearly £2 million at today's value.

 Geography

-Wolverhampton lies 13 mi northwest of its larger near-neighbour Birmingham, and forms the second largest part of the West Midlands conurbation.
+Wolverhampton lies 13 mi north-west of its larger near-neighbour Birmingham, and forms the second largest part of the West Midlands conurbation.
 To the north and west lies the Staffordshire and Shropshire countryside.